cjus/node-neo4j-presentation/presentation/readme.md

 Neo4j comes with a web-based dashboard that allows you to interact with Neo.
 It's a great way to learn about Neo and later create and test your data models.
 The dashboard is an indispensable tool and a real pleasure to use.

 Here we see a dashboard view which allows us to enter queries and graphically see the results.
-Connecting to an instance of Neo is as simple as pointing your browser to http://localhost:7474
+Looking closely at the screenshot below you can see many of the concepts we've encountered earlier in this article.

 <img src="neo4j_browser.png" width="400"/>

+Connecting to the dashboard is as simple as pointing your browser to http://localhost:7474

 ## Neo4j queries